DanialArab/Geospatial_Data_Science/README.md

 <a name="3"></b>
 ### GIS Glossary of Terms
-This document is a glossary of GIS terms you can reference.
-We'll define most of these in lectures and readings, but we might use some of them before defining them thoroughly.
-In the meantime, you can reference them here.

-A downloadable PDF version is available for download at the bottom as well.
+The following is a glossary of GIS terms.

-GIS Generally
+GIS General

 1. Spatial Data – data with a geographic location, representation, or reference point that it describes.

 2. Cartography – the science of map making, including data inclusion, layout, elements, colors, and design.
 As much as it’s a science, it’s an art form.